sur-tan/test/CodeBook.md

   Numeric values range from between -1 to 1.

 * FftBodyAccMean-X
-  The average of a particular subject and a particular activity performed on themean value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.